mnemnion/orb/doc/md/lume/lume.md

 This means, in brief:

-\-  Has an =/orb= folder, which contains subdirectories with =\.orb= files and no cycles\.
+\-  Has an `/orb` folder, which contains subdirectories with `.orb` files and no cycles\.

-\-  Has a =/src= folder, which contains, or will contain, sorcery files, which have the extension of the target language: =\.lua= for most bridge projects, in principle, anything is supported\.
+\-  Has a =/src= folder, which contains, or will contain, sorcery files, which have the extension of the target language: `.lua` for most bridge projects, in principle, anything is supported\.

-\-  Has a =/doc/md= folder, which will contain markdown weaves of the source files\.
+\-  Has a `/doc/md` folder, which will contain markdown weaves of the source files\.

 Aspirationally, it will handle any sort of project which has orb files to work